hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 ##### Restricting References and Type Choices

-References for supported elements (i.e. labelled _Must Support_) are constrained to the AU Core profile, or where not available, the AU Base profile (where it exists) to support validation.
+To support validation, resource references for supported elements (i.e. elements labelled _Must Support_) are constrained to target AU Core profiles, or where not available, AU Base profiles (where they exist).

-Types for supported elements are restricted only where there is national agreement to restrict that usage in Australia.
-The types from the underlying AU Base profile are inherited, and no new data type profiles are added unless there is no underlying AU Base resource profile available.
+Types for supported elements (i.e. elements labelled _Must Support_) are restricted only where there is national agreement to restrict that usage.
+This is rare as AU Core profiles are modelled intentionally to not restrict meanginful use case options.
+Some examples where a restriction is applied are:
-  * AU Core can mark a specific type within a choice element as _Must Support_  to indicate the agreed minimum system capability and population expectations for that type.
-For example, in [AU Core Condition](StructureDefinition-au-core-condition.html), `Condition.onset[x]` is labelled as _Must Support_ with a further obligation that the `onsetDateTime` TBD "The additional obligation for Condition.onsetDateTime for AU Core Responder is SHOULD:populate"
-  * Identifier types are inherited from AU Base.
-AU Core indicates support for specific nationally recognised identifiers by marking the relevant identifier types as _Must Support_
-  * AU Core removes a type from a choice element where only where there is a national agreement that the type is not used in Australian systems for example `onsetString` is removed in [AU Core AllergyIntolerance], and `onsetString` and `abatementString` are removed in [AU Core Condition](StructureDefinition-au-core-condition.html) because free text timing is not supported in national implementations.
+* [AU Core Condition](StructureDefinition-au-core-condition.html) `Condition.onset[x]` does not allow `onsetString`
+* [AU Core Smoking Status](StructureDefinition-au-core-smokingstatus.html) `Observation.value` is constrained to only allow `valueCodeableConcept`
   * tbd identifier types

-  *  Where no national agreement exists to restrict a type choice, all inherited types remain allowed, e.g. in [AU Core Patient](StructureDefinition-au-core-patient.html), `Patient.address` supports both the generic Address and Australian Address types as defined in AU Base.
+Where no national agreement exists to restrict a type choice, all inherited types are allowed.
+For example in [AU Core Patient](StructureDefinition-au-core-patient.html) the `Patient.address` inherits the FHIR data type [Address](http://hl7.org/fhir/R4/datatypes.html#Address) and the [AU Base Australian Address](http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-address.html) data type profile from [AU Base Patient](https://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-patient.html).

+New data type profiles are not added as an allowed type choice unless there is no underlying AU Base resource profile available to derive from (e.g. profiles of Observation, Device, Basic).

 ##### Use of Must Support and Obligations
 _[Must Support](general-requirements.html#must-support-and-obligation)_ is used to indicate the elements or parts of elements that form the minimum requirements to support for systems.
 Obligations are used to describe the expectations for support for each element for AU Core actors using the [obligation extension](https://hl7.org/fhir/extensions/StructureDefinition-obligation.html).

+ * AU Core can mark a specific type within a choice element as _Must Support_  to indicate the agreed minimum system capability and population expectations for that type.
+For example, in [AU Core Condition](StructureDefinition-au-core-condition.html), `Condition.onset[x]` is labelled as _Must Support_ with a further obligation that the `onsetDateTime` TBD "The additional obligation for Condition.onsetDateTime for AU Core Responder is SHOULD:populate"

 Profile specific implementatuon guidance in AU Core is typically used to:
   * provide qualification of an obligation in narrative that is not present in the obligation.